 - For added lemon flavor add a little fresh lemon zest to each bowl.

-This is a hearty soup all by itself but for those times when you just need a little something extra try:
+This is a hearty soup all by itself but for those times when you need a little something extra try:

-- Grilled Cheese
+- Grilled cheese

-- Garden Salad
+- Garden salad

-- Beer Bread with Cheddar
+- Beer bread with cheddar

-- French Baguette with soft butter
+- French baguettes with soft butter

-- Ladle the cooled soup into quart or gallon size freezer bags.
+Ladle the cooled soup into quart or gallon-size freezer bags.
 Be sure to mark the bags with the date and the contents.
 Keep in mind that liquids expand when frozen so leave about an inch at the top of the bag for expansion.
 On the flip side you don’t want it to get freezer burnt so remove any excess air.

-- Remember to thaw in the fridge overnight.
-Reheat on the stove-top on low or in the microwave at a reduced power so as not to overcook any ingredients.
+Lay the bags down in a single layer on cookie sheets in the freezer.
+Once fully frozen stack the bags in the freezer to save on space.
+Remember to thaw in the fridge overnight.
+Reheat on the stove-top on low or in the microwave at a reduced power so as not to overcook any ingredients

 Lemon Chicken Orzo Soup